 ii.
-Custom bands
+Custom Bands

-Leadership selection codes adopted by custom bands must either include the above minimum elements for section 74 bands or set out the band's existing custom rules, plus an appeal mechanism and amending formula (clause 5(2)).
-Custom leadership codes, unlike any other governance code provided for in Bill C-61, may only be adopted within two years of the coming into force of clause 5 (clause 5(3)).(42) This time restriction explicitly places custom bands under a more onerous requirement than will apply to non-custom bands and may be open to interpretation as designed to limit or reduce custom practices.
+Leadership selection codes adopted by custom bands would have been required either to include the above minimum elements for section 74 bands or to set out the band's existing custom rules, plus an appeal mechanism and amending formula (clause 5(2)).
+Custom leadership codes, unlike any other governance code provided for in Bill C-7, might only be adopted within three years of the coming into force of clause 5 (clause 5(3)).(42) This time restriction explicitly placed custom bands under a more onerous requirement than would have applied to non-custom bands and might have been open to interpretation as designed to limit or reduce custom practices.

 iii.
-Off-reserve band members
+Off-reserve Band Members

 Under clause 5(5), non-custom leadership selection codes "must respect the rights of all members of the band but may balance their different interests, including the different interests of members residing on and off the reserve" (emphasis added).
-This provision appears to reflect references in the Corbiere decision to the balancing of rights of on- and off-reserve band members as a possible approach to devising an equitable electoral process for bands under the Indian Act's election system.
-The provision does not extend explicitly to the bill's custom leadership selection codes, nor does the bill address off-reserve participation in leadership selection in the context of custom bands elsewhere.(43) The JMAC Report proposed that legislation related to leadership selection "[ensure] that all regimes include the right of all members of bands to appropriate participation and, in particular, are consistent with the Charter ...".(44)
+This provision appeared to reflect references in the Corbiere decision to the balancing of rights of on- and off-reserve band members as a possible approach to devising an equitable electoral process for bands under the Indian Act's election system.
+The provision did not extend explicitly to the bill's custom leadership selection codes, nor did the bill address off-reserve participation in leadership selection in the context of custom bands elsewhere.(43) The JMAC Report proposed that legislation related to leadership selection "[ensure] that all regimes include the right of all members of bands to appropriate participation and, in particular, are consistent with the Charter ..."(44)

 iv.
-Choice of regime
+Choice of Regime

-The JMAC Report notes that "[t]he ability of bands to select their own ... regimes is likely an aboriginal right, a treaty right, or both.
+The JMAC Report noted that "[t]he ability of bands to select their own ... regimes is likely an aboriginal right, a treaty right, or both.
 Imposing a regime on a band that prefers to select its leaders using some other regime would therefore be an infringement of those